Business Energy Comparison

 The national grid – The system operator for the network that carries Energy, in the form of electricity and gas, around the country to supply businesses and households.

-Big six energy suppliers – The largest energy suppliers in the country, made up of Centrica, EDF Energy, EON, nPower, OVO and Scottish Power.
+Big six energy suppliers – The largest energy suppliers in the country, made up of Centrica (branded British Gas), EDF, E.ON (including nPower), OVO, Scottish Power and SSE.

 Green energy tariff – A tariff offered by a business energy supplier who will match your usage with renewable energy generation or contribute towards environmental schemes.